Join us as we explore the Grand Austrian city of Vienna

 We now have our own Amazon Storefront with all our favorite travel accessories and gear in one place.
 Check out our travel store at the link below.

 Amazon is one of the most comprehensive online shopping sources in the world.
-On behalf of their customers, teams worldwide provide lower prices, better selection, and rapid delivery.
-They offer a vast inventory, and their 1.7 million small and medium businesses worldwide selling on Amazon.com provide extensive options to customers.
+Teams worldwide provide lower prices, better selection, and rapid delivery on behalf of customers.
+They offer a vast inventory, and their 1.7 million small and medium businesses worldwide selling on Amazon.com offer extensive options to customers.

 We buy most of our travel books, accessories, and luggage from Amazon.
 We have ordered up to two days before travel and get what we need.